South Dakota State Jackrabbits and the Utah Valley Wolverines meet in Cancun, Mexico - WTOP News

 BOTTOM LINE: Utah Valley and South Dakota State square off in Cancun, Mexico.

-The Jackrabbits have a 4-2 record in non-conference play.
-South Dakota State is fourth in the Summit League scoring 78.2 points while shooting 48.6% from the field.
+The Jackrabbits are 4-2 in non-conference play.
+South Dakota State is second in the Summit League with 15.8 assists per game led by Jaden Jackson averaging 2.8.

 The Wolverines have a 3-2 record against non-conference oppponents.
-Utah Valley is fifth in the WAC with 10.0 offensive rebounds per game led by Jackson Holcombe averaging 2.6.
+Utah Valley is 0-1 in games decided by 3 points or fewer.

-South Dakota State averages 8.7 made 3-pointers per game, 1.3 more made shots than the 7.4 per game Utah Valley allows.
-Utah Valley averages 7.6 made 3-pointers per game this season, 0.9 fewer makes per game than South Dakota State allows.
+South Dakota State averages 8.7 made 3-pointers per game, 1.3 more made shots than the 7.4 per game Utah Valley gives up.
+Utah Valley scores 24.1 more points per game (87.4) than South Dakota State allows (63.3).

-TOP PERFORMERS: Jaden Jackson is shooting 43.1% and averaging 13.5 points for the Jackrabbits.
-Trey Buchanan is averaging 1.8 made 3-pointers.
+TOP PERFORMERS: Jackson averages 2.2 made 3-pointers per game for the Jackrabbits, scoring 13.5 points while shooting 38.2% from beyond the arc.
+Joe Sayler is shooting 51.8% and averaging 12.0 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.